Dr. Changzhi Li received the B.S. degree in

 and biomedical applications of

 Dr. Li is an associate editor for the IEEE Transactions on Circuits and Systems II.
 He served as the TPC co-chair for the IEEE Wireless and Microwave Technology Conference (WAMICON) in 2012 and 2013.
 He received the ASEE Frederick Emmons Terman Award and the IEEE-HKN Outstanding Young Professional Award in 2014.
 He received the the NSF Faculty Early CAREER Award in 2013, the Texas Tech Alumni Association New Faculty Award in 2012, and the IEEE MTT-S Graduate Fellowship Award in 2008.
-He received nine best paper awards as author/advisor in IEEE conferences.
+His students have received a few best paper awards in IEEE conferences.

 Please refer to his publication list and Google Scholar profile for his publications.